teisdbr/winlibrs-docs-test/librs-spec.md

 ___

 ### Notes:
-* `(Gang Information):  This data element is used to provide Gang Information on Offender(s).`
+* (Gang Information): This data element is used to provide Gang Information on Offender(s).
-* `Definition of a Gang:  A gang must meet the following criteria in order to be considered a gang:`
+* Definition of a Gang: A gang must meet the following criteria in order to be considered a gang:
-	* `Be an ongoing organization, association, or group of three or more persons`
+	* Be an ongoing organization, association, or group of three or more persons
-	* `Have a common interest and/or activity characterized by the commission of or involvement in a pattern of criminal or delinquent conduct.`
+	* Have a common interest and/or activity characterized by the commission of or involvement in a pattern of criminal or delinquent conduct.
-* `If a value of None/Unknown (“N”) is entered, codes "J" and "G" cannot to be entered.`
+* If a value of 'N - None/Unknown' is entered, codes "J" and "G" cannot to be entered.

 ### Allowed Values